 What is Skillshare Premium?

-How much is Skillshare Premium’s monthly cost?
+How much is Skillshare Premium’s yearly cost?

 Can I get a refund on Skillshare Premium?